 Work With Your Real Estate Agent

-A good real estate agent will know which green upgrades appeal the most to home buyers.
+A good real estate agent will know which energy efficient improvements appeal the most to home buyers.
 If you're thinking about selling your home and would like to make upgrades that make your home more attractive to buyers, talk to your real estate agent.
-He or she can help you decide which renovations and remodels to make that will make your home more attractive when it goes on the market.
+They can help you decide which renovations and remodels to make that will make your home more attractive when it goes on the market.